What's changing with Intel Alder Lake? We detail the technologies!

 The first is that Intel kept the solder (STIM) as the heat dissipation interface between the die and the outer metal frame (IHS), but changed the dimensions, with a thinner die, which makes heat dissipation easier, and also the STIM is now a smaller layer, another factor that will help the platform's ability to control heating.

-To maintain a compatible overall height, the IHS has been increased.
+For keep a compatible overall height, the IHS has been increased.

 Alder Lake-S is now available for pre-order and will be available to consumers starting November 4.